jsiesquen/MainSentences/Sentences.md

     - git add .                      // Add file contents to the index
     - git commit -a -m "message"     // Record changes to the repository; -a for ommit "git add" command
     - git push origin develop        // Update remote refs along with associated objects
-    - git reset HEAD~                //Undo a commit and redo
+    - git reset HEAD~                // Undo a commit and redo
 - Recovery new changes (Fetch from and integrate with another repository or a local branch)
     - git pull
 - Show commit logs
     - git log
+- Show all commits
+    - git log --all --oneline
+- Target to hash
+    - git checkou <hash>   // Previuos State
+    - git checkou master   // Current State

 # MySQL
 - vim /etc/mysql/debian.cnf